Neurological Diagnostic Procedures

 - Seizure disorder

-The purpose of 24-hour continuous video/EEG, in the intensive care setting is to detect the presence of subclinical seizures or non-convulsive status epilepticus.
+24-hour continuous video/EEG in the intensive care setting can detect the presence of subclinical seizures or non-convulsive status epilepticus.
 This diagnostic procedure allows physicians to identify changes in brain function, which may not be evident by neurological examination alone.
 This includes:

 - Diagnosis of non-convulsive seizures, non-convulsive status epilepticus, and other paroxysmal events.